s3np41k1r1t0/IPM/README.md

-# IPM - Bake Off 2
+# IPM - Bake Off 3

-Simple concept: we show you balls, you hit the balls
+Simple concept: we show you letters, you hit the letters

-I heard it makes you really good in CS:GO
+I heard it makes you really good in touch typing, ahah

-# TODO

-- Make the targets outline more visible? idfk